achyuth13/GoGet---Notebook/README.md

-# GoGet-KNN-
+# GoGet-KNN
-A Grocery Shop recommendation system.
+Analysis and Validation for a recommendation formula in a Grocery Recommendation Application.